2018 Hamilton, Ontario, municipal election: Mayoral election

 Incumbent mayor Fred Eisenberger announced his intention to seek a third term in January 2018, aiming to continue the projects begun under his second administration.
 Speaking with CBC Hamilton, Eisenberger emphasized his commitment to a platform of economic development, improved public transit, and looking to public/private partnerships to build more affordable housing.

 Edward Graydon, who sought the city's mayoralty in 2010, registered to run for mayor on the first day of nominations.
 Graydon was a vocal opponent of the city's planned LRT project, interjecting himself into a press conference held by Ward 8 Councillor Terry Whitehead and Ward 3 Councillor Matthew Green in 2017, interrupting Green by shouting "If you don't want LRT in this community, in 2018 vote for me, Edward Graydon, and I'll make this city the best city you've ever seen," and "Here's a motion: Get rid of Matthew Green.
 He's a terrible politician.
 You've got to get rid of him.
 You're only going to make the city great when I'm in."
 Graydon and Green have scuffled publicly in the time since the incident, with Graydon taking to social media in profanity-laced posts demanding apologies from the Ward 3 councillor.

 Phil Ryerson, who placed last in the race for the city's mayoralty in 2014, registered to run on May 25, 2018.
 Ryerson's platform focused on cancelling the city's LRT plan, turning city streets into cement roads, and ending all in camera meetings.

 Nathalie Xian Yi Yan, a traditional Chinese medicine practitioner who had lost two bids for Ward 6 councillor in 2006 and 2010, registered to run for mayor on May 31.
 Xian Yi Yan also unsuccessfully sought the provincial NDP nomination on Hamilton Mountain in 2007 and in Flamborough-Glanbrook in 2018.

-On July 3, Ricky Tavares, who finished in 10th place during the 2014 mayoral campaign, registered to seek the office again.
+On July 3, Ricky Tavares, who had finished in 10th place during the 2014 mayoral campaign, registered to seek the office again.
 Tavares was notable during that campaign for demanding Ryan McGreal, the editor of local affairs website Raise The Hammer, purchase marijuana seeds from him before he would answer questions from the media.
 Tavares again requested money from the media in exchange for answers to questions when approached by CBC Hamilton reporter Samantha Craggs in July, 2018.
 In response to an inquiry about his platform, Tavares told Craggs "Its (sic) gonna cost you $500 for this information.
 I am making it cheap for you because I think I remember you from city hall meetings many months ago and I think your (sic) beautiful.
 I like you."